eng-amrahmed/vanilla-cgan-tf2/README.md

 # vanilla-cgan-tf2
-The Simplest TensorFlow 2.0 implementation for Conditional Generative Adversarial Network
+The simplest TensorFlow 2.0 implementation for Conditional Generative Adversarial Network
 I trained the CGAN to generate samples from a particular class label

 ### CGAN